Ayurveda , or Ayurvedic Medicine, is the Traditional Health Care System of Classical India

 The Value of Ayurvedic Medicine

-Like Chinese Medicine, Ayurvedic medicine is especially valuable to people who perceive spiritual health and physical health as inextricably intertwined.
+Like Chinese Medicine, Ayurveda is especially valuable to people who perceive spiritual health and physical health as inextricably intertwined.

 Origins of Disease in Ayurveda: Unbalanced Dosha